 How to Rest the Brisket

 Learning how to smoke a brisket is half of the battle.
-Resting is the other half, and can absolutely transform a potentially tough brisket into a tender, juicy slice.
+Resting is the other half and can transform a potentially tough brisket into a tender, juicy slice.

 Allow the brisket to rest, still wrapped in butcher paper, for at least 45-60 minutes at room temperature.
-Do not let it get below 145°F for a period of time.
+Do not let it fall below 145°F internal temperature for an extended period.
+Use that quick reading temperature probe to verify.

 - Loosely tent with foil.
 This will help shield it from the cooler air temperatures, whether you have A/C running or if it’s winter.

-Using a sharp knife, slice the brisket in half where the point meets the flat (shown above).
+Using your brisket slicer, cut half where the point meets the flat (shown above).
 You will see a slice that has both muscles separated from the thin layer of fat that was rendered.

 - Slice the flat muscle into pencil-thick slices across the grain.